sunny22123/F24_10601_IML/README.md

-# Introduction to Machine Learning (10-601) - Spring 2025
+# Introduction to Machine Learning (10-601) - Fall 2024

 Welcome to the repository for **Introduction to Machine Learning (10-601)**, Carnegie Mellon University, instructed by **Henry Chai** and **Matt Gormley**.
 This repository contains all homework assignments, notes, and supplementary materials for the course.
 The goal of this repository is to serve as a centralized and well-organized hub for students' reference.